JWST MOS Spectroscopy

 - In ground-based MOS spectroscopy, the slits are precisely positionable.
 Conversely, the MSA is a fixed grid - MSA sources will not all be well-centered.
 The result is that slit losses are in general greater than for ground-based MOS spectroscopy.
 Accurate astrometry and pointing will allow for precise slit-loss correction for point sources.

 - A small percentage of MSA shutters have impediments.
-There are stuck shutters (open and closed type), and shorted rows and columns.
-The MSA Planning Tool will help to plan around these problematic shutters.
+There are stuck shutters (open or closed), and shorted rows and columns.
+The MSA Planning Tool will help to plan around most of the problematic shutters.
 The tool uses an MSA shutter operability map that is expected to be monitored and updated frequently (~every 1 to 2 months).
+However it should be noted that there is a population of shutters that can become stuck closed or unstuck with each new movement of the magnet arm to configure the MSA.
+Only sources that happen to fall in a new undetected failed closed shutter would be impacted.
+On the other hand, a new failed open shutter can contaminate the spectrum of a source in the vicinity.
+However, the number of stuck open shutters is small and is expected be stable after launch.
+The planning tool will plan around these.

 - The MSA suffers from light leakage between the shutter doors and the bars that support the doors.
 NIRSpec Micro-Shutter Assembly discusses the origin of these leaks in detail.
 Typically this will not greatly affect target spectra unless there is broad-scale nebular emission in the MSA field of view.